OmarMesqq/json_parser/README.md

 ## Strings
-Much similar to a C-string, these must start and end with quotation marks (`"`).
+These must start and end with quotation marks (`"`).
 Inside of it lies zero or more characters (`char`), leaving us at:

 `quotation-mark *char quotation-mark`

-The `char` can be a regular unescaped character or an escaped one.
+`char` can be a regular unescaped character or an escaped one.
 In the latter case, it must be preceded by the backslash (`\`) and followed by either:
 - `"`: same old quotation mark